Arcane (TV series): Production

-Arcane was first announced at the League of Legends 10th anniversary celebration in 2019, and is set in Riot's League of Legends fictional universe, In September 2021, it was announced that Hailee Steinfeld, Ella Purnell, Kevin Alejandro, Katie Leung, Jason Spisak, Toks Olagundoye, JB Blanc and Harry Lloyd had joined the voice cast.
+Arcane was first announced at the League of Legends 10th anniversary celebration in 2019, and is set in Riot's League of Legends fictional universe.
+In September 2021, it was announced that Hailee Steinfeld, Ella Purnell, Kevin Alejandro, Katie Leung, Jason Spisak, Toks Olagundoye, JB Blanc and Harry Lloyd had joined the voice cast.

+Riot Games CEO Nicolo Laurent has stated it took six years to develop the first season of Arcane.

-On November 20, 2021, following the conclusion of Arcanes first season, Riot Games and Netflix announced that a second season was in production for a post-2022 release.
+On November 20, 2021, following the conclusion of Arcane's first season, Riot Games and Netflix announced that a second season was in production for a planned post-2022 release.
+In June 2024, it was announced that the second season would be the series' last; the season debuted on November 9, 2024, and concluded along with the series on November 23.
+The combined budget for both seasons is reported to be $250 million.
+However, executive producer and Riot Games co-founder Mark Merrill contested this amount, stating in an interview with io9 that "the $250 million headline is not even accurate because that includes marketing expenses.
+The actual creation budget is significantly less than that...I’ll give you a ballpark range.
+It’s somewhere between 60 to 75% of that estimate."

 Broadcast

 Marketing

 Riot Games promoted the launch of Arcane through events in their games, including League of Legends, Legends of Runeterra, Teamfight Tactics, League of Legends: Wild Rift, and Valorant as "RiotX Arcane".
-It launched promotional collaborations with non-Riot games such as PUBG Mobile, Fortnite, and Among Us.
+It also launched promotional collaborations with non-Riot games such as PUBG Mobile, Fortnite, and Among Us.

-On November 6, 2021, for the global premiere, Riot Games streamed the first episode on Twitch.
+On November 6, 2021, for the global premiere of the series, Riot Games streamed the first episode on Twitch.
 Some content creators were allowed to co-stream the first three episodes of the series once they received permission from Riot Games, a first for a Netflix series, which also allowed viewers to retrieve in-game drops during the premiere.
 Drops were only included in the games League of Legends (Arcane Capsule), Wild Rift (“A Single Tear” Emote), Teamfight Tactics (Gizmos & Gadgets Little Legends Egg), Legends of Runeterra (“Fascinating” Emote), and Valorant ("Fishbones" Gun Buddy).
-The premiere received 1.8 million concurrent viewers on Twitch.

-On November 21, Netflix and Riot Games partnered with Secret Cinema to bring players directly into the world of Arcane with an in-person experience in Los Angeles, California.
-The experience was "equipped with bespoke backstories and missions, the line between actors and audience is truly blurred as players explore the dark and dangerous underworld and encounter its inhabitants—the strange, the sinister and sometimes even the friendly".
+The premiere was watched by a concurrent 1.8 million viewers on Twitch.
+On November 21, Netflix and Riot Games announced a partnership with Secret Cinema for an in-person Arcane experience in Los Angeles, California.

 Release

-Originally set for a 2020 release, the show was rescheduled for a release in 2021 due to the COVID-19 pandemic.
-It was scheduled for a simultaneous November 6, 2021, release on Netflix and China's Tencent Video, with the series broken into nine episodes, with three episode "acts" being released once a week over three weeks.
+Originally set for a 2020 release, the show's first season was delayed for release in 2021 due to the COVID-19 pandemic.
+It was scheduled for a simultaneous November 6, 2021 release on Netflix and China's Tencent Video, with the series broken into nine episodes, and with three episode "acts" being released once a week over three weeks.
+The same release format was used for the second and final season.